Chalwk/JeriCraftDocs/MINECRAFT/about-jericraft/Events.md

-# JeriCraft Community Events 🌟
+# JeriCraft Minecraft Community Events 🌟

 Our server hosts a variety of exciting periodic events organized by our dedicated staff team.
 Keep an eye on the 〔📌〕schedule channel (inside the 📅 EVENTS category) for announcements and details! 📢